 Inca Trail + Rainbow Mountain 8 days Packing List

-You will travel to Peru with big luggage, and depending on the tour and day, you will travel with all your belonging or leave your bags at the hotel.
+You will travel to Peru with big luggage, and depending on the tour and day, you will travel with all your belongings or leave your bags at the hotel.
 Below is detailed information on packing and luggage storage.

 Packing list for the City Tour In Cusco

 Upon arrival at Cusco airport, we will transfer you to your hotel in the Cusco center.
-You will have time to unpack, have lunch, and rest before we begin to explore Cusco city in the afternoon.
+You will have time to unpack, have lunch, and rest before we begin to explore Cusco City in the afternoon.

-For the city, you will go in a small backpack where you put all essentials for the day.
+For the city, you will go in a small backpack where you put all the essentials for the day.
 Your luggage will stay in Cusco.

 • A small backpack or day bag